-- Explain Say’s Law and determine whether it applies in the short run or the long run
+- Explain Say’s Law and understand why it primarily applies in the long run

-- Explain Keynes’ Law and determine whether it applies in the short run or the long run
+- Explain Keynes’ Law and understand why it primarily applies in the short run

 Macroeconomists over the last two centuries have often divided into two groups: those who argue that supply is the most important determinant of the size of the macroeconomy while demand just tags along, and those who argue that demand is the most important factor in the size of the macroeconomy while supply just tags along.

 Those economists who emphasize the role of supply in the macroeconomy often refer to the work of a famous early nineteenth century French economist named Jean-Baptiste Say (1767–1832).
 Say’s law is: “Supply creates its own demand.”
 As a matter of historical accuracy, it seems clear that Say never actually wrote down this law and that it oversimplifies his beliefs, but the law lives on as useful shorthand for summarizing a point of view.

 The intuition behind Say’s law is that each time a good or service is produced and sold, it generates income that is earned for someone: a worker, a manager, an owner, or those who are workers, managers, and owners at firms that supply inputs along the chain of production.
 We alluded to this earlier in our discussion of the National Income approach to measuring GDP.
 The forces of supply and demand in individual markets will cause prices to rise and fall.
 The bottom line remains, however, that every sale represents income to someone, and so, Say’s law argues, a given value of supply must create an equivalent value of demand somewhere else in the economy.
 Because Jean-Baptiste Say, Adam Smith, and other economists writing around the turn of the nineteenth century who discussed this view were known as “classical” economists, modern economists who generally subscribe to the Say’s law view on the importance of supply for determining the size of the macroeconomy are called neoclassical economists.